alexteghipco/brainSurfer/README.md

 *Note4* ONLY the importing feature of neurosynth relies on this repository.

 Finally, if you need to convert between various spaces in volume space (i.e., importing requires data to be in MNI_152_2mm space), our niftiManip repository can help with that so go and check it out.

-# Getting started
-Plop all of these files in any directory you want and add them to your path in matlab (with subdirectories; eg using genpath(addpath(''))).
-Edit stuff at your own peril!
-Type 'brainSurfer' into matlab to display GUI.
-Use plotUnderlay and plotOverlay to write your own scripts.
-Hover over buttons in the GUI to understand what they do.

 # Features
 *File support*